Discover the Best Neighborhoods in Louisville, KY

 Whether you're a fan of the Kentucky Derby, enjoy sipping local bourbon, love roaming historical sites, or simply appreciate the relaxed Southern vibe, Louisville has something for everyone looking for a new place to call home.

 Explore new construction homes in Louisville, KY, today or browse more Pulte blogs.
+You can also discover affordable home builders in Louisville with Centex.

 Written By: Jordan Thomson, Freelance Writer